 This is a simple craft project combines inexpensive supplies to create homemade holiday treat jars with removable DIY window clings as homemade stickers.
 They’re perfect for adding a temporary festive touch.
 I made pet treat jars, but this also works for gifting human treats as well.
 It’s a family friendly craft for younger folks who can safely handle paint or with helping hands (simple designs recommended).
 Because we aren’t painting directly on the jars, do-overs are easy and you don’t need to deal with the headache of using paint on curvy surfaces.

-A note of caution: These homemade dimensional fabric paint clings will stick to most smooth surfaces, including windows.
+Caution: Homemade dimensional fabric paint DIY window clings will stick to most smooth surfaces, including windows.
 After having endured the pain of trying to scrape the former owners’ well-toasted clings off the windows at a previous house, I’ve never again trusted anything on the windows to be temporary – bought or homemade.
 Jars however, are fair game!
 This is a super fun family friendly craft project.

 DIY Window Cling Making Supplies and Materials

-To make your own temporary window clings like these stickers you will need dimensional fabric paint.
-The project only takes a small amount of paint per cling, so you can use some from you craft stash if you have it (like me!) or buy some in versatile colours for future projects.
+To make your own temporary DIY window clings like these stickers you will need dimensional fabric paint.
+You will also need waxed paper, freezer paper, or sturdy clear plastic such as a Ziploc bag.
+The project only takes a small amount of paint per cling, so you can use some from you craft stash if you have it (like me) or buy some in versatile colours for future projects.
 Yay!
-You will also need waxed paper, freezer paper, or sturdy clear plastic such as a Ziploc bag.
-I used waxed paper.
-It’s handy to have a template (more on that below), tape and scissors, and some scrap cardboard to protect your work area just in case.
+These paints are leftovers from making our no-sew ugly Christmas sweater dog bandana.
+It’s also handy to have a template (more on that below), tape and scissors, and scrap cardboard to protect your work area just in case.

 - Dimensional fabric paint